67726e/git-flight-rules/README.md

 Note: Spike solutions are made to analyze or solve the problem.
 These solutions are used for estimation and discarded once everyone gets clear visualization of the problem. ~ [Wikipedia](https://en.wikipedia.org/wiki/Extreme_programming_practices).

 <a name="cherry-pick"></a>
-### I made several commits on a single branch that should be on different branches
+### Oh shit, I made several commits on a single branch that should be on different branches

 Say you are on your master branch.
 Running `git log`, you see you have made two commits: